BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 Biases are usually set to 0.

-This part is based on [Backpropagation calculus](https://www.3blue1brown.com/lessons/backpropagation-calculus).
+The derivation of the formulas used to update weights and biases is primarily based on [Backpropagation calculus](https://www.3blue1brown.com/lessons/backpropagation-calculus).
+Here, we will only add the remaining details.

 At this point, the results that the neural network produces are, well, pretty random.
 The neural network must be trained first with a set of patterns belonging to already known categories.
 The idea of training on each of the known input patterns is to minimize the difference (or the error) between the expected result and the result that the neural network actually produced.
 To assess the error of a single pattern, we’ll use a variant of the MSE function (mean squared error):